Associate of Science in Nursing - Bridge Pathway Option (AF13) Degree

 - TEAS scores will be valid for three (3) calendar years and must not be expired by the deadline for admission for Fall cohorts.

-- The student’s grade point average (GPA) will be calculated based on the grade earned in all pre-requisite courses required for the nursing curriculum (ENGL 1101, MATH 1111, PSYC 1101, ENGL 2130, GEN ED ELECTIVE, BIOL 2113/2113L and BIOL 2114/2114L); this will include transfer and repeated classes (taken within the last five (5) years/60 months).
+- The student’s GPA will be calculated based on the grade earned in all pre-requisite courses required for the nursing curriculum (ENGL 1101, MATH 1111, PSYC 1101, ENGL 2130, GEN ED ELECTIVE, BIOL 2113/2113L and BIOL 2114/2114L); this will include transfer and repeated classes (taken within the last five (5) years/60 months).
 COLL 1040 and ALMA 1000 are not used in the calculation for competitive admission; however, these courses must be completed with at least a “C” before the student can begin RNSG courses; failure to do so will result in the student forfeiting their seat.
 Students should take COLL 1040 the first semester enrolled at the college.

 - The higher a student’s GPA, the higher the student will rank in the competitive portion of the admission process.
 A minimum GPA of 3.0 is required to qualify.

 - BIOL 2113/2113L, BIOL 2114/2114L should be completed within the last five years.

 - An ASN Program cohort is accepted each Fall semester.
 Up to 10% of the total admission cohort may include readmit applicants.
 If a cohort is not full, additional readmission students may be accepted.
 31